gatsbyjs/gatsby/docs/docs/using-web-fonts.md

 ## Web fonts and Gatsby

 Web fonts provide a variety of typography styling options for your site.
-Hosting your fonts within a Gastby project increases your site’s speed by up to ~300 milliseconds on desktop and 1+ seconds on 3G connections.
+Hosting your fonts within a Gatsby project increases your site’s speed by up to ~300 milliseconds on desktop and 1+ seconds on 3G connections.

 ## Prerequisites